hal3/cl1f19umd/README.md

 ___
 ## Cousework and Grading

 During this course, you will have five homework assignments that include both *programming* and *written* aspects.
 The written aspects are largely designed to help you do the programming more efficiently, by working through some of the details of what you will implement.
 These assignments are to be completed *individually*, and will be graded individually (see "collaboration policy" below).
 The goal of these assignments are to ensure that you learn and can implement standard NLP techniques, and understand and process langauge data effectively.
+These are:

+- HW1: Distributional semantics and text categorization
+- HW2: Neural networks and word embeddings
+- HW3: Data collection and evaluation
+- HW4: Sequence labeling
+- HW5: Encoder-decoder models with attention

 You will also complete one, large, course project, in teams of 4-5 students (exceptions are possible).
 The goal of this project is to enable you to work on a more significant, potentially impactful, project dealing with natural language.
 See the [course project description](#course-project) for more information.